serverlessworkflow/specification/specification.md

 The `actions` property defines actions to be executed in each state iteration.

-If actions are not defined, you can specify the `workflowid` to reference a workflow id which needs to be executed for each iteration.
-Note that `workflowid` should not be the same as the workflow id of the workflow where the foreach state is defined.
+If actions are not defined, you can specify the `subflow` parameter.
+It's value should be a name of a SubFlow state which should be invoked for each iteration.
+Note that the referenced SubFlow state should not be part of the core workflow control flow logic (should not have any incoming or outgoing transitions, and should not be able to end workflow execution).

 Let's take a look at an example: